sefirosweb/minecraftLegion/README.md

     node start

-This method connects automatically to minecraftLegionWebServer, and via the web, you can add bots/disconnects and manage the behaviour.
+This method connects automatically to minecraftLegionWebServer, and via the web, you can add bots/disconnects and manage the behavior.

 To manage bots vía web go to <a target="_blank" href="https://github.com/sefirosweb/minecraftLegionWebClient">minecraftLegionWebClient</a> to see more!

 ## Usage of commands in chat:
-First to activate the bot attention "hi namebot" or "hi all" to activate all bots at the same time
+First, activate the bot attention "hi namebot" or "hi all" to start all bots simultaneously.
 * `hi nameBot`

-Make the bot/s follow you
+Make the bot/s follow you.
 * `come`

-Make the bot/s stand in the current position
+Make the bot/s stand in the current position.
 * `stay`

-Start memorizing the positions, used to save the way to chests or patrol (get the bots to follow you around)
+Start memorizing the positions used to save the way to chests or patrol (get the bots to follow you around)
 * `set start way`

 Save patrol, used for guard job (use command `set start way` before this one)